Methods

 Returns:

-The original iterable without null
+The original iterable without null, undefined

 or empty values.